AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

 <!--Where can you see touchpoints? seen in mocks-->

-## Seed addresses folders {#seed-addresses-folders}
+## Manage seed addresses folders {#seed-addresses-folders}

 Seed addresses are not managed via standard profiles and targets, but in a dedicated node of the Adobe Campaign hierarchy **[!UICONTROL Resources]** > **[!UICONTROL Campaign management]** > **[!UICONTROL Seed addresses]**.

 You can create sub-folders in order to organize the seed addresses.
 To do this, right-click the Seed addresses node and select Create new sub-folder.
 Name the sub-folder and then click **[!UICONTROL Create]** to validate.
 You can now create or copy seed addresses to this sub-folder.
+[Learn how to create folders](../get-started/permissions.md#folders)

 ![](assets/test-profile-sub-folder.png)

 You can also create a test profile from here.
-[Learn how to create folders](../get-started/permissions.md#folders)